 How to Apply for FFMC License in India?

-What is the FFMC license?
+What is FFMC License?

 Full Fledged Money Changer license is a permit that must be obtained by such company intending to carry on the business of forex currency exchange or any money changing activity in India.